Sick child treated after migrant bus arrives in Philadelphia

 PHILADELPHIA (AP) — A bus carrying 28 migrants from Texas arrived in Philadelphia on Wednesday, including a 10-year-old girl suffering from dehydration and a high fever who was whisked to a hospital for treatment.

-Advocates who welcomed them as they arrived before dawn said the families and individuals came from Colombia, the Dominican Republic and Cuba.
+Advocates who welcomed them with coats and blankets as they arrived before dawn on a cold, drizzly morning said the families and individuals came from Colombia, the Dominican Republic and Cuba.
 The city and several nonprofit groups were ready to provide food, temporary housing and other services.

 “In general, people feel relieved.
-We want them to know that they have a home here,” said Philadelphia City Council member Helen Gym, who accompanied several of the migrants onto a second bus taking them to a site where their needs could be assessed.
+We want them to know that they have a home here,” said Philadelphia City Council member Helen Gym, who accompanied several of the migrants onto a second bus taking them to an intake center.

-Texas Gov. Greg Abbott announced on Tuesday that Philadelphia would be the next destination for migrants the state is transporting from the U.S.-Mexico border by the thousands to Democratic-led locales, putting a new bus on the road a week after the Republican easily won reelection.
+Texas Gov. Greg Abbott announced on Tuesday that Philadelphia would be the next destination for migrants the state has been transporting by the thousands from the U.S.-Mexico border to Democrat-led cities, news that came a week after the Republican easily won reelection.

+Texas has put more than 300 busloads of migrants on the road since April, sometimes five in a day, on unannounced journeys to cities including New York, Chicago and Washington, D.C.
+The trips have cost Texas about $26 million, according to Nim Kidd, chief of Texas Department of Emergency Management.

+New York Mayor Eric Adams has accused Abbott’s office of being unwilling to coordinate to help them plan for the arrivals.
+Kidd, whose agency is overseeing the departures, said nongovernmental organizations on the Texas border are in touch with groups in destination cities.

+U.S. officials stopped more than 2 million illegal border crossings in the last fiscal year, a record high that reflects the deteriorating economic and political conditions in some countries, plus the relative strength of the U.S. economy and uneven enforcement of Trump-era asylum restrictions.

+In the fiscal year that ended Sept.
+30, migrants at the U.S. border were stopped 2.38 million times, up 37% from 1.73 million times the year before.

-Advocates who greeted the group, which included 21 adults, said it was not clear how long the bus journey took, but one said it would typically take about 40 hours.
+Advocates in Philadelphia who greeted the latest group of 23 adults and five children said it was not clear how long they had been traveling.
+One said the trip would typically take about 40 hours.

-“The important thing is they got to Philadelphia, and they were received with open arms,” said Emilio Buitrago of the nonprofit Casa de Venezuela.

-Some of the families hope to unite with relatives or friends in other locations, Gym said.

-Other buses have suddenly turned up in recent months in New York, Washington, D.C., and Chicago.
+A few people were met by relatives almost immediately, while others planned to reunite with family or friends in nearby states in the coming days.
+Only one adult and an infant were expected to stay in the city, officials said.
+Three others exited the bus before it reached Philadelphia.

-Texas has transported more than 13,000 migrants to those cities since April.
-Abbott has sent the buses to Democratic-led cities as a way to maximize exposure over what he says is inaction by the Biden administration over high numbers of migrants crossing on the southern border.
+Abbott has sent the buses to Democratic-led cities to maximize exposure of what he calls the inaction of the Biden administration over high numbers of migrants crossing the southern border.
+In all, he’s sent more than 13,000 migrants out of state since April.

 Critics have waved off the buses as a political stunt, but voters rewarded Abbott last week with a record-tying third term as Texas governor in his race against Democrat Beto O’Rourke.
 Abbott made a series of hardline immigration measures the centerpiece of his campaign.

-Nearly 6 in 10 voters favored Abbott’s decision to send migrants to northern cities, according to AP VoteCast, an expansive survey of almost 3,400 voters.
+Nearly 6 in 10 Texas voters favored Abbott’s decision to send migrants to northern cities, according to AP VoteCast, an expansive survey of almost 3,400 voters in the state.

-In a statement announcing the bus trips to Philadelphia, Abbott’s office said Philadelphia Mayor Jim Kenney “has long-celebrated and fought for sanctuary city status, making the city an ideal addition to Texas’ list of drop-off locations.”
+In a statement Tuesday, Abbott’s office said Philadelphia Mayor Jim Kenney “has long-celebrated and fought for sanctuary city status, making the city an ideal addition to Texas’ list of drop-off locations.”

-In a statement, Kenney said: “It is truly disgusting to hear today that Governor Abbott and his Administration continue to implement their purposefully cruel policy using immigrant families — including women and children — as pawns to shamelessly push his warped political agenda.”
+“It is sad and outrageous that Gov. Abbott and his administration continue to implement their cruel and racist policies, using immigrant families, including children, as pawns to shamelessly push their warped political agenda,” he said at a Wednesday morning news conference.

-Kenney said the city had been working with more than a dozen local organizations to provide the migrants with shelter space, emergency health screening, food, water, language interpretation and more.
-Some will likely make their way to other states.

 Arizona and Florida have also sent migrants to northern U.S. cities.